chocolatey/choco-wiki/Installation.md

 ### Installing with restricted TLS

+**NOTE:** Chocolatey.org now requires TLS 1.2 at a minimum.
+Please see https://chocolatey.org/blog/remove-support-for-old-tls-versions.

 **NOTE:** If your server is restricted to TLS 1.1+, you need to add additional logic to be able to download and install Chocolatey (this is not necessary when running Chocolatey normally as it does this automatically).

-If this is for organizational use, you should consider hosting the Chocolatey package internally and installing from there.
-Otherwise, please see this section.
+**NOTE:** If this is for organizational use, you should consider hosting the Chocolatey package internally and installing from there.

 If you see an error that looks similar to the following: